NativeScript/docs-v7/ui-plugin.md

 style.stylers.registerHandler(style.properties.colorProperty, changedHandler, "NumberPicker");
 ```

 >In Android the `color` property would be mapped to the text color of the labels within the native widget, however this cannot be easily achieved programmatically but rather through the Android-specific XML styles.
-That's why the article will not cover the `color` property for Android but the concept there is identical to the one in iOS.
+That's why the article will not cover the `color` property for Android.
+Still, the concept there is identical to the one described for iOS.

 # XML-Ready
 Making the component visible to the XML parser is as easy as adding a custom namespace at [Page level](http://docs.nativescript.org/ui-with-xml#custom-components).
 The following code illustrates this: